 8. The Rocks

-The Rocks is Sydney’s oldest neighbourhood and is often called the birthplace of Sydney.
+The Rocks is Sydney’s oldest neighborhood and it’s often called the birthplace of Sydney.
 It is a historic area because The Rocks is where Europeans first landed in 1788.

 9. The Blue Mountains

-The Greater Blue Mountain Area was declared a UNESCO World Heritage Site in late November 2000 because of its “standing universal value” (Source: UNESCO).
+The Greater Blue Mountain Area was declared a UNESCO World Heritage Site in late November 2000 because of its “standing universal value”.

 Over 400 different species of birds and birds can be found here and the area offers some great hiking trails.